projectmesa/mesa/docs/intro-tutorial.rst

     for i in range(10):
         model.step()

-Now we need to get some data out of the model.
+Next, we need to get some data out of the model.
 Specifically, we want to see the distribution of the agent's wealth.
 We can get the wealth values with list comprehension, and then use matplotlib (or the graphics library of your choice) to visualize a histogram.

 .. code-block:: python
     # Put this import at the top of the file